Lucien-XIAO/Lucien-XIAO.github.io/_publications/nopublications.md

 ---
-title:
+title: "No Publications Yet"
-collection:
-category:
-permalink:
+permalink: /publications/nopublications/
-excerpt:
-date:
-venue:
-slidesurl:
-paperurl:
-bibtexurl:
-citation:
 ---
 I don’t have any publications yet.
 But in future, ...